jforget/raku-Hamilton2/doc/Hamilton.en.md

 belonging to the same region  are coloured.
 Colour-blind people cannot rely  on this  difference.
 So  the  dots allow  them to  differentiate between both kinds of borders.

+### Performances

+While  running the  `gener1.raku` programme  on the  Britannia map,  I faced a big problem when generating the Hamiltonian regional paths for England (20  areas and 40  inner borders, that  is, 80 records  in the `Borders`  table).
+Usually,  the  `gener1.raku`  programme  writes  a progress message with  a timestamp every 100 complete  paths and every 10000 partial paths.
+When generating paths for England, I noticed that the delay between  two messages was increasing.
+At the  same time, the task manager on my computer was  showing that the percentage of active memory was steadily increasing.
+A memory leak!

+After  some  checking,   I  found  the  reason.
+There   is  a  `begin transaction`  when the  programme  begins processing  a  region and  a `commit` when this  processing ends.
+To keep the size  of the database journal low, there  is also a `commit` immediately  followed by `begin transaction` every 100 complete paths.
+Because of an error, there was also  a  `commit`  +  `begin  transaction`  each  time  the  programme processed  a partial  path.
+The English  Hamiltonian path  generation would produce 16_182 complete paths after processing 3_562_769 partial paths.
+So there were more than 3 millions commits instead of just 162.

+I removed the superfluous `commit`  + `begin transaction`.
+The leak is not plugged, but it happens 162 times instead of 3 millions, so it has no visible effects.

 License
 =======